wagga40/Zircolite/docs/Advanced.md

 </wolf>
 ```

-:information_source: Please note that if you add this configuration to an existing one, you only need to keep the part between `<!-- BEGIN ... -->` and `<!-- /END ... -->` blocks.
+ℹ️ Please note that if you add this configuration to an existing one, you only need to keep the part between `<!-- BEGIN ... -->` and `<!-- /END ... -->` blocks.

 -  Put your custom or default mapping file `zircolite_win10_nuitka.exe ` (the default one is in the Zircolite repository `config` directory)   `rules_windows_generic.json` (the default one is in the Zircolite repository `rules` directory) in the the `config` directory.